Climate Change Affects U.S. Agriculture and Rural Communities

 USDA’s Climate Change Program Office (CCPO) operates within the Office of Energy and Environmental Policy (OEEP) to coordinate agricultural, rural and forestry-related climate change program and policy issues across USDA.
 CCPO ensures that USDA is a source of objective, analytical assessments of the effects of climate change and proposed response strategies.

 Climate-Smart Agriculture and Forestry Partnership Initiative

 USDA is committed to partnering with agriculture, forestry and rural communities to develop climate solutions that strengthen rural America.
 On September 29, the Department announced a new initiative to finance the deployment of climate-smart farming and forestry practices to aid in the marketing of climate-smart agricultural commodities.
 Guided by science, USDA will support a set of pilot projects that provide incentives to implement climate smart conservation practices on working lands and to quantify and monitor the carbon and greenhouse gas benefits associated with those practices.
 The pilots could rely on the Commodity Credit Corporation’s specific power to aid in expansion or development of new and additional markets.
-The Department published a Request for Information (RFI) seeking public comment and input on design of this new initiative.
+The Department published a Request for Information (RFI) seeking public comment and input on design of this new initiative, specifically focusing on:

 - The current state of climate-smart commodity markets,

 - Use of information collected,

 - Potential protocols,